 MONITORING AND DECIDING ON HOME CARE OR HOSPITALIZATION

 - On diagnosis or suspicion of COVID, a treating physician should immediately be contacted and briefed to oversee your progress and treatment.
-The doctor will start appropriate medicines and supplements, and may also advise blood tests when required like CBC, CRP, and other inflammatory markers.
-CT scan of the chest may be advised only in certain cases at the appropriate time.
+The doctor will start appropriate medicines and supplements, and may also advise blood tests only if required like CBC, CRP, and other inflammatory markers.
+CT scan of the chest may be advised only in certain high-risk cases, or on high clinical suspicion, and at the appropriate time.